SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueResultTypes.rst

 Returning an Opaque Type
 ------------------------

-You can think of an opaque result type like being the reverse of a generic type.
+You can think of an opaque type like being the reverse of a generic type.
 Generic types let the code that calls a function pick the type for that function's parameters and return value in a way that's abstracted away from the function implementation.